Luke-J-Miller/Qiskit-v2.X-developer-certification-practice-test/README.md

 No.  I made calls.
 There are a lot of very rare gates, functions, parameters, etc that I didn't include.

 ** Are you open to comments, constructive criticism? ** No.  Feel free to make your own.
 I made this for me, and I decided to share.
+Exception:  there are a few buggy questions--if someone wanted to correct the dataframe and pickle it, I'd replace it.